mozzius/arbitra/docs/Arbitra - Design.md

 | amount       | Transaction invalid due to not enough funds      |
 | transaction  | Transaction in a block is invalid                |
 | notfound     | Requested block/data not found                   |

+When a client receives an error message, it stores it.

 #### Network diagrams